Readers are advised that the following poem contains words and concepts that they may find to be objectionable.

 He described all life as being just a system,

-but one that takes in matter and energy,
+a system that takes in matter and energy,

 converts it into much more complex forms